 The student functions as an intern in the NICU and is supervised by the senior pediatric house officer.
 He/she takes patients in rotation with the other residents and is responsible for their evaluation, examination, management, and discharge.
 Along with this goes the responsibility for reading in depth about the patients and their problems, for checking on lab work, and seeing them each day, and for adequate documentation in the medical record.
 The student is responsible for attending high-risk deliveries along with the pediatric resident.
 The student participates in attending rounds with the rest of the house staff assigned to the NICU.
+The student is paired with a neonatologist and/or a neonatal nurse practitioner.
 The student is responsible for talking with the families of babies assigned to him/her and participating in parent education regarding their newborn.

-MED 688PN Acting Internship in Psychiatric Consultation - Liaison Service
+MED 688PN Acting Internship in Psychiatric Consultation -Liaison Service